pippinbarr/chesses/process/to-do.md

 - ~~Make unmovable pieces shake rather than highlight~~
 - ~~Investigate castling (make illegal in games where it can't work)~~

+- Reduce delay for no move message as it's annoyingly slow now (or allow play while it displays)
+- Add a highlight (border?) to show whose turn it is (and don't highlight during no input, shoudl help usability a lot)

 ## MAD

 - ~~What happens when you capture with the king?
 I guess it gets removed and you lose immediately?
 Makes sense.
 Special case though.~~